ComicAddict/comicaddict.github.io/_pages/frontpage.md

 </div>

 <div class="text">
 Welcome to my page, this is where I showcase my art, research and some thoughts and processes about everything.
 I am a computer graphics researcher, currently a PhD studet at Texas A&M University working with <a href="http://people.tamu.edu/~ergun/">Dr. Ergun Akleman</a> on weaving structures, ray tracing and volumetric decompositions.
-I graduated from <a href="https://w3.bilkent.edu.tr/bilkent/">Bilkent University</a> with degrees in Electrical and Electronics Engineering.
+I graduated from <a href="https://w3.bilkent.edu.tr/bilkent/">Bilkent University</a> with a degree in Electrical and Electronics Engineering.
 </div>
 </div>